 Most BI companies were founded between 2000 and 2010.
-Their target customers were enterprises with the need to analyze data internally by various lines of business.
-SaaS wasn’t quite the dominant force it is today during that decade, so these systems were designed to be installed in servers owned by each customer with a database administrator assigned to it from the IT department.
+Their target customers were enterprises needing to analyze data internally by various lines of business.
+SaaS wasn’t quite the dominant force it is today during that decade, so these systems were designed to be installed in servers owned by each customer with a database administrator from the IT department.

 Taking a closer look at what has changed, it’s easy to see in these five areas: